ReinhardFrie/partnersizingworkshop/index.rst

 Getting Started
 ---------------

-Welcome to the Nutanix Sizing Workshop!
+Welcome to the Nutanix Partner Sizing Workshop sponsored by Lenovo!
 This workbook accompanies an instructor-led session that introduces Nutanix technologies sizing guidelines and best practices.
 You will also be introduced to the Nutanix Sizer tool, and work through multiple sizing scenarios.

 What's New
 ++++++++++